mendahu/lighthouse-barchartproject/README.md

 ```
 #### Other notes about data

-* There is no code limit to amount of variables you can pass, though practically you may not be able to chart them on in a visible way on a screen.
+* There is no code limit to amount of variables you can pass, though practically you may not be able to chart them in a visible way on a screen.
 * You can only nest one layer of Arrays (ie. an Array of Arrays of Arrays will cause unintended behaviour).
 * Data may have decimals
 * At least one datum must be non-zero
+* Negative numbers are not supported
 * These are all acceptable data values: `452342342, 5243.093, 3.1, 9, 0, 0.5553, 0.0000003`
 * Data will be charted in the order it appears in the array

+---

 ### Options

-__drawBarChart()__ accepts a number of options to customize your bar chart.
+__drawBarChart()__ accepts a number of options to customize your bar chart in the form of a javascript object.
 All of them are optional, though many would not make sense to leave unaltered.
 If you choose to not pass any options, please pass an empty javascript object through, like __noOptions__:

 ```javascript
 noOptions = {};
 ```

-A sample options for a graph about dog breeds and lifespans might look like __dogChartOptions__:
+A sample options object for a graph about dog breeds and lifespans might look like __dogChartOptions__:

 ```javascript
 dogChartOptions = {